GeminiDRSoftware/DRAGONS/doc/DRAGONS/development/contributing.rst

 Contributing to DRAGONS
 =======================

+.. warning:: Current staffing will not permit us to review and incorporate large pull requests.
+If you're unsure if your idea is too large, you can raise an issue before you start coding anything.

+   Minor fixes are always welcome!

 If you're new here, thanks for taking the time to contribute to the DRAGONS project!
 This guide is for how to contribute to the DRAGONS repository.